 The Exclusion Zone border

 When I booked the tour, the tour operators asked to provide my passport number.
 They need to send this information to the controlling authorities up to 10 days in advance.
-When the day comes, the authorities check if this information is right.
+When the day comes, in the border they check if this information is right.
 Otherwise, it’s not possible to access.
-Once everyone is verified and approved, it’s the moment to enter to the Exclusion Zone.

-After passing passport control, a few kilometres inside of the Exclusion Zone, the first stop was Zalissya.
-It was one of the most distant villages from the Chernobyl Nuclear Power Station.
-It was the first village to be abandoned after the accident in May 1986.
+After passing passport control, a few kilometres inside of the Exclusion Zone, it was Zalissya.
+It was one of the most distant villages from the Chernobyl Nuclear Power Station and was the first village to be abandoned after the accident in May 1986.

-Second stop.
 The remains of the village of Kopachi are located about 7Km kilometres at the South of the Chernobyl reactor.
-As a result of its proximity to the disaster area, it was seriously contaminated.
+As a result of its proximity to the power plant, it was seriously contaminated.
 The area of Kopachi was used as a decontamination area in the months after the disaster.
 When all inhabitants were evacuated, wooden houses were torn down and the remains of the buildings, with the contaminated topsoil, were buried.

-To stand in front of this place was quite impacting.
-As you might know, at 1:23 AM on 26th April 1986, in right here exploded the reactor 4.
+Standing up in front of this place was quite impacting.
+As you might know, at 1:23 AM on 26th April 1986, right there exploded the reactor 4.
 The explosion left the core of the reactor exposed and releasing radioactive contaminants.
 Today the reactor 4 is covered by the New Safe Confinement (NSC), an enormous metallic arch-shaped structure to confine the radioactive contaminants with a durability of 100 years.

 The Ukranian government held an international competition for proposals to find a solution.
 The NSC was the winning proposal, a new structure that replaced the sarcophagus (the old previous structure).
 The amount of engineering behind it is incredible.
 It was chosen because the assembly process was advantageous and the distance between the reactor and workers, minimized their exposure to radiation, therefore greater safety.